writingdeveloper/Github-Portfolio-Web-Service/README.md

 ## TODO
 This Web Application contains the following features:

+👨‍💻FINISHED👨‍💻

 1. Login function using Github API (Passport.js) ✔️
 2. Use Github API to generate personal portfolio page by using information from individual repository after login ✔️
-3. Ability to parse the README.md file for that Github in the details page and display the details.
+3. Ability to parse the README.md file for that Github in the details page and display the details. ✔️
 4. If you are the owner of the portfolio, you will be able to add, delete and modify projects (personal identification using Session) ✔️

+🧶NOT YET FINISHED🧶

+1. If the member sign - up method was used instead of logging in through Github, a discussion on how to manage member information
+2. Development of member personal information management page
+3. Developing an admin member management page
+4. Developing chat pages for contact items
+5. Development of the method for naming image files when uploading images and the function to delete images when deleting portfolios

 ### Prerequisites